singulared/shortland/README.md

 You may follow [official instruction](https://www.rust-lang.org/tools/install)

 ## Dependencies
-By default shortland use inmemory backend
+By default shortland use inmemory backend.
 Optionally you may use Redis >= 7.0.
 For enablle redis add this to config file:
 ```yaml
 backend: